frost-beta/fine-tune-decoder-js/README.md

-# Fine-Tune Qwen2 into a Translator with JavaScript
+# Fine-tune a decoder-only model with JavaScript

-This repo hosts educational scripts that fine-tune the [Qwen2](https://github.com/QwenLM/Qwen2) model into a Chinese-English translator.
+This repo hosts educational scripts that fine-tune the decoder-only model [Qwen2](https://github.com/QwenLM/Qwen2) into a Chinese-English translator.

-We are choosing this task because:

-1. Qwen2 has a small 0.5B pretrained model.
-2. Qwen2 is multi-lingual and can handle translation tasks.
-3. There are high quality English ↔ Chinese corpuses.
+Qwen2 is multi-lingual and has a small 0.5B pretrained version, which makes it very useful to be fine-tuned for specialized tasks.
+We are traning it into a simple translator, and you can compare this repo with :construction: to see the differences between traning decoder-only and encoder-only models.

 ## Platform

 Only Macs with Apple Silicon are supported.

-## How Does it Work
+## How does it work

 The corpus has 2 columns for English and Chinese text: